-- 4. Framework for collective reporting (database) to support future potential data collection, data analysis and advice development in a context of integrated ecosystem assessments. - 5.
+- and analysis with economic and ecological information. - 4.
+Framework for collective reporting (database) to support future potential data collection, data analysis and advice development in a context of integrated ecosystem assessments. - 5.
 Trade-off exploration to assess the socio-cultural and economic significance of commercial fishing (work with other relevant ICES wgs).